Geology

 Z ResolutionIntegerUsed as a guide for establishing the total number of cells in the model.
 The module could potentially produce more than the total.

-Minimum Cells Per LayerIntegerUsed for establishing a minimum number of cells in the Z direction per layer.
+Minimum Cells Per LayerIntegerEstablishes a minimum number of cells (in the Z direction) per layer.

-Cells Per LayerIntegerThe cells in the Z direction per layer when using the Cells Per Layer proportional gridding option.
+Cells Per LayerIntegerThe cells (in the Z direction) per layer when using the selected Proportional Gridding option.

-Proportional GriddingChoice: Cells Per Layer, Proportional Z ResolutionWhen multiple geologic layers exist, cells are apportioned to layers in Z based on each layer’s average thickness over the total model domain, subject to the Min Cells Per Layer parameter.
+Proportional GriddingChoice: Cells Per Layer, Proportional Z ResolutionWhen multiple geologic layers exist, cells are apportioned to layers in Z based on each layer’s average thickness over the total model domain, but further subject to the Min Cells Per Layer parameter.
+Actual Z Resolution may be higher than specified.

 Reverse Surface HierarchyBooleanDetermines whether the surfaces will define layers in a normal (top to bottom) manner or reversed (if on).